Joint memoir explores trauma, friendship between combat veteran and photojournalist

 “So the fact that we’ve become friends is really, I think, a testament to the bonds that are formed in combat and under fire,” he said.

-O’Reilly admits that he was also skeptical of Brennan at first, but over many days and conversations together in Afghanistan, their friendship develop.
+O’Reilly admits that he was also skeptical of Brennan at first, but over many days and conversations together in Afghanistan, their friendship developed.

 “In some way, I was able to share in that bonding experience of his deployment the way that his other Marines did as well,” he said.